sd-powell/portfolio_project_1/README.md

 | 6. | Viewing the site using Chrome Developer Tools in the iPhone 5/SE preview, the hero text was pushing up into the logo. | I used a media query `@media (max-width: 353px)` and applied rules to make the logo smaller `.hero__logo img {top: 43%; width: 160px;}` and align it to a higher postion on the page.
 I also applied a rule to the hero container to allow more room for the text `.hero {height: 685px; padding-top: 20rem;}`. |
 | 7. | I identified that when the viewport width is increased between 1050px and 1200px, the hero image wasn't wide enough to display full screen. | I used another media query `@media only screen and (min-width: 1050px)` to load a 1200px wide image which solved the issue. |
 | 8. | When viewing the success and 404 pages on smaller devices, there was excessive space between the content and footer. | I used Chrome Developer Tools to identify that the css rule `min-height: 100vh;` applied to the class `.section-light` was causing the issue.
 The removal of this rule fixed the issue. |

+<a id=known-issues></a>

+### Known Issues & Bugs

+I have noticed that most of the images on my site are used as background images, which limits the ability to include descriptive alt text for screen readers.
+This could impact accessibility for visually impaired users.
+I plan to explore alternative methods for incorporating images in future revisions to ensure better accessibility and compliance with web standards.

 ---